 The majority of volunteers are from the UK, United States, Canada and Australia.
 We also work with volunteers from Holland, Germany, Ireland, Japan and New Zealand although all nationalities are welcome.
 The majority of volunteers travel alone to the projects, although we also accommodate couples and groups.

 Yes of course, here is a sample of stories from our volunteer blogs.

-If you are staying at the hotels or hostel, they have Wi-Fi internet access.
+If you are staying at the Volunteer House, hotels or hostel, they have Wi-Fi internet access.
 Some of the homestay families have Wi-Fi but not all.
 There are many internet cafes in Cusco.
 Telephone services are cheapest in the internet cafes for international calls.
 The main post office is only a short walk from your hotel and is centrally located downtown.

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.

 When you volunteer in Cusco with Globalteer, you’ll be staying in our very own Volunteer House, where you can share your experience in Peru with like-minded people from around the world.
 The house is located in a safe, residential neighbourhood with easy access to all the projects, our office, and the historical centre of Cusco, via local transportation in bus or taxi.